 To maintain one of our Premium leather bindings, simply wipe the surface with a damp—not wet—cloth or sponge or a leather cleaner/conditioner.

-Protecting Sisal: We highly recommend that sisal be treated with our Sisal Life Protector.
+We highly recommend that natural fiber rugs be treated with our Sisal Life Protector.
 This helps to decrease absorbency and lengthen the time between cleaning.
 We can professionally apply the protector for you.
 You can also purchase the Sisal Life Protector in a “do-it-yourself” 22 oz. spray bottle.

-Our protector is an acrylic polymer fabric and textile protector, like Scotchguard, but for sisal.
+Our protector is an acrylic polymer fabric and textile protector, like Scotchguard, but for sisal, hemp and other natural fiber rugs.
 Natural fibers and other fabrics treated with this protector will repel water and resist virtually all cold liquid spills and even oily soil.
 It contains no ozone depleting chemicals.
 We highly recommend treating natural fiber rugs with our protector to protect against spills and increase the life of your rug.
 Applying Sisal Life Protector will NOT GUARANTEE that your sisal will never stain, but it will reduce the chances should a spill occur.